-Academic advisors are available across campus to provide students with academic advising and support.
+Advisors provide academic support to current Dalhousie and King's students.
 They coach, support and guide students to set and meet educational and career goals.

 For students in the Faculty of Arts & Social Sciences and Faculty of Science, Student Success Advisors can help you: